310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 I may not be very reliable, but now I <em>have</em> to make sure to show a new image color of my own, don’t I?

-I can’t cower back now, or I’ll only let Ryuseitai and “Tropical Island Troppeys” down, when they put so much faith in me .
+I can’t cower back now, or I’ll only let Ryuseitai and “Tropical Island Troppeys” down, when they put so much faith in me.
 {% endbubble %}

 {% bubble Midori fist %}